|

 RECOVERY CULTURE

 Recovery Culture is more than an environment that is healing, hopeful, empowered and person lead; it is a culture that believes that people are capable of overcoming all obstacles.
 When family members support individuals and systems of care provide treatment to individuals, the idea of a culture of recovery is the foundation upon which all hope, choice and empowerment are built.
 This is because a recovery culture approach believes in people unendingly; it knows that no matter what the symptoms, history of the person, level of medication, and number of hospitalizations…there is a person who is struggling to be well inside each individual.
-Therefore, all of our ways of being with those we support will speak to their strengths, their hopes, the reality that dreams can be RECOVERY IS REAL TREE 2accomplished, and the fact of recovery.
+Therefore, all of our ways of being with those we support will speak to their strengths, their hopes, the reality that dreams can be accomplished, and the fact of recovery.
 Our environments will respect people in that they will be comfortable, welcoming, and colorful, relaxed, and demonstrate respect.

 SPIRITUALITY